Goldenrod in meadow

 A couple of larger trees — black tupelo (Nyssa sylvatica) and red maple (Acer rubrum) — will beef up the naturally rag tag mix of trees further in.

-Nanking cherry in spring and summer
+Nanking cherry spring and summer

 I’m also sowing seeds of Nanking cherry (Prunus tomentosa).
 It’s one of my favorite large bushes for its spectacular show of pinkish white blossoms in early spring and its equally spectacular show and abundance of delicious, juicy, small cherries in summer.
 All on a carefree, very tough and very cold-hardy plant.